skirmer/ILGov2018/README.md

 ## Welcome!
-This is the git home for the project to catalog and visualize contributions to candidates in the Illinois 2018 governor's race.
+This is a page for my contributions to the project to catalog and visualize contributions to candidates in the Illinois 2018 governor's race (Forked from skirmer/ILGov2018 )

+I created a bubble plot for the R Shiny app that visualizes the details of the donations for each candidate.
+Each bubble is a donation, color-coded by whether it was from an individual or an organization.
+The size of the bubble is proporational to the amount of the donation.
+Hovering over the bubble shows the Candidate name, Amount of donation, name of the donor, and occupation.

 ### Organizers
 - Stephanie Kirmer
 - Lilian Huang
 - Rahul Subramanian

 ### How to get involved
 Join us on this repo, on [data.world](https://data.world/lilianhj/ilgov-2018),